razuahammed707/parkify/README.md

 ## 👨‍💻 Team Contributions

-**Md Razu Ahammed Molla** led the initial phase of the project.
+**Md Razu Ahammed Molla (24699441)** by led the initial phase of the project.
 His contributions include:

 -  Project scaffolding and environment setup
 - Creation of initial module and folder structure